taufikinfo/pyget/README.md

     python pyget-win.py
     ```

+2. Choose the downloader mode (Single or Multiple).
-2. Enter the URL of the file you want to download.
+3. Enter the URL(s) of the file(s) you want to download.
+4. For Single Downloader mode:
-3. Specify the location to save the file.
+    - Specify the location to save the file.
-4. Optionally, adjust the number of splits and chunk size.
+    - Optionally, adjust the number of splits and chunk size.
 5. Click "Download" to start the download process.

 ### CLI Version